-Columbia University professor and prolific author Jeffrey D. Sachs offers a detailed overview of the development and consequences of globalization.
+Columbia University professor and prolific author Jeffrey D. Sachs offers a detailed overview of the development, sustenance and consequences of global trade.

-Through the arc of human history, globalization has produced good and bad, professor and director of the Center for Sustainable Development at Columbia University Jeffrey D. Sachs writes in this astute work.
+Through the arc of human history, globalization has produced good and ill, professor and director of the Center for Sustainable Development at Columbia University Jeffrey D. Sachs writes in this astute study.
 Travel and trade started with migrations from Africa to Europe and Asia, Sachs explains, and globalization has accelerated ever since.
-While cross-cultural linkages have given humanity the written word, widespread prosperity and countless YouTube videos, it has also spawned slavery, war and vast damage to the planet.
+He finds that cross-cultural linkages gave humanity the written word, widespread prosperity and countless YouTube videos.
+But it also spawned slavery, war and vast damage to the planet.

 Kirkus Reviews found this “an authoritative account of our shared, increasingly interdependent human journey.”
 Foreign Affairs noted that “Sachs makes a powerful case that the globalizing forces creating our increasingly interdependent world are deeply rooted in the human condition and…are here to stay.”
 And Ian Goldin, co-author of Age of Discovery, said Sachs “provides an unparalleled explanation of human development.”

-Sachs tells how people have communicated, traveled and traded across cultures and borders for 70,000 years, leading to complex societies, efficient economies and thorny problems.
-Globalization, he argues, has allowed people to flourish, but they have endangered their home planet, and bloody competition has accompanied the cooperation inherent in human advances.
+Sachs tells how for 70,000 years, people have communicated, traveled and traded across cultures and borders, leading to complex societies, efficient economies and thorny problems.
+Globalization, he argues, allowed people to flourish, but humans threaten their home planet and bloody competition has accompanied the cooperation inherent in human advances.